 Whether from car crashes, falls, assaults or accidents, traumatic injuries can take many forms and happen anywhere.
-When traumatic injuries occur, quick and professional response can mean the difference between life and death.
-Texas trauma hospitals have advocated for a dedicated state funding to ensure every Texan has access to lifesaving trauma care.
-During the 2019 legislative session, Texas hospitals helped pass legislation supported by by a coalition of organizations representing law enforcement, hospitals, health care professionals, people with disabilities, counties, the judiciary and others that provides a new, sustainable source of trauma hospital funding for designated trauma hospitals.
+When traumatic injuries occur, a quick and professional response can mean the difference between life and death.
+Texas trauma hospitals have advocated for a dedicated state fund to ensure every Texan has access to lifesaving trauma care.
+During the 2019 legislative session, Texas hospitals helped pass legislation supported by a coalition of organizations representing law enforcement, hospitals, health care professionals, people with disabilities, counties, the judiciary and others that provides a new, sustainable source of trauma hospital funding for designated trauma hospitals.

 Texas Trauma Hospitals Are Integral to an Effective Trauma Care System